theforeman/theforeman.org/handbook.md

 If you want to become a committer, we expect you help with some of these tasks:

 *  Review and test the patches submitted by others; this helps to offload the burden on existing committers, who will definitely appreciate your efforts
-*  Participate in discussions about releases, roadmaps, architecture, and long-term plans
+*  Participate in discussions about releases, road maps, architecture, and long-term plans
 *  Improve the website
 *  Improve project infrastructure in order to increase the efficiency of committers and other contributors
 *  Help raise the project's quality bar (e.g. by setting up code coverage analysis)